-MIGA, a member of the World Bank Group, has announced its first guarantees in Namibia of up to $18m in support of the construction, operation and maintenance of two 5MW solar power plants.
+MIGA, a member of the World Bank Group, has issued a guarantee of $105.4m in support of the construction of the first wind farm in Senegal.